JackDanger/wave/README.markdown

 # Wave

-Ruby client for the Google Wave Federation Protocol
+Ruby client for accessing a Google Wave Server

 based on the [whitepapers](http://www.waveprotocol.org/whitepapers) for use in building [robots](http://code.google.com/intl/it/apis/wave/extensions/robots/index.html) or